jayam04/python-projects/readme.md

 ## Latest Changes
 Remade Equations from scratch
-Changed some text in the Readme
+Changed some text in the Readme and the Contributing guidelines

 ## Program List
 [**areas.py**](PyPrograms/areas) to get areas of shapes